geokyr/diploma-thesis/platform.md

 Give me a good plan for this, the architecture, the components, their roles, what communications will go on, how it will be orchestrated, what tools to actually use, since I'm open to suggestions, and if its feasible to do this with the tools suggested, other ideas for changes or improvements, etc. Get technical because I need it to make sure this is possible to do, and there are tools to do it, so be detailed, without becoming too complex or over engineering it.

 Give me what I'm asking for, but keep in mind that the goal is to do something that is worth it, isn't extremely complex since we are undergraduate students doing this for a master or diploma thesis, but keeps a level of realism with some room for future improvements.

+Here's an overview of what I'm planning to build.
+Take the overall plan as a guide, and the more technical details can be adjusted to fit whatever we decide to work with, so it's not an exact spec, but rough guidelines.
+Can you help me start with this and provide an MVP of this architecture, so that I can work on it iteratively later and refine it to match the final wanted product?
+Also make sure to plan on the iterations, and how this can be built in steps, starting from a working core and having laid out a proper skeleton that will be easy to extend and modify later down the road.

+The diagrams and the rest of the information are just possible options, you can use them as a guide, but not stick to them, feel free to change them to fit whatever you consider is better.

+I'd like to use docker and docker compose.
+I also use uv and a pyproject.toml to handle the envs, with python 3.12.9.
+I already have one on my root for the env I was using on my experiments, and I also have the thesis/ folder which contains all my library code that I used on the experiments.
+This is installed editable on the environment so I can do global imports with safety.
+We can add folders for the backend, UI, and whatever else is needed inside the thesis/ folder.

+I'm not sure how we should handle the different environments for the different containers/components, but use uv and pyproject.toml if possible.
+Also make the dockerfiles efficient, so that they don't have to be rebuilt every time, and only the changed files are rebuilt.

+I'm also not sure how we should handle the data and models, but I think using volumes and passing them to each container that needs them is a good idea.

+Keep it simple.
+I need you to plan this and explain everything in detail before proceeding with the implementation.
+Then we can start building on top of that.

+Also keep in mind, the drift service will be done by a colleague, keep it as a blackbox for now, but design around it and handle the communication with it, and my colleague can later reform his code to fit our needs.
+The UI will also be designed by a colleague, so keep it simple and efficient, but being able to see the interactions and replies from the backend.

 ## Architecture
 ### Components Diagram